Clean from the inside out!

 The purpose of a colonic enema is to clean the colon, thereby strengthening the muscles to permit 1. better elimination of waste, 2. increased absorption of nutrients, 3. detoxification of the lymph system in the abdominal cavity.
 This is best done gently, allowing a retraining of the muscles and a renewed possibility of healing abnormal shapes of the colon, such as strictures, pockets and prolapses.

 The procedure usually takes 45 minutes to an hour and can be accomplished in a variety of ways.
 At home, you could use a two-quart enema bag or a colema board.
 Professionally, a trained registered nurse will use a closed, continuous flow colonic machine, which is thorough and clean, and a safe alternative to home enemas.
 In the state of New Jersey, colonics must be ordered by a medical doctor and administered by a registered nurse.

-Don’t use an enema if you are experiencing internal bleeding (dark red blood that looks like coffee grounds), recurring urinary tract infections, or high blood pressure that can’t be controlled by medication.
+Don’t use an enema if you are experiencing internal bleeding (dark red blood that looks like coffee grounds in the stool), recurring urinary tract infections, or high blood pressure that can’t be controlled by medication.
 Review your health history and recent medical tests with me to determine the appropriateness of a colonic enema.

 Look for deviations from function and normal structure to find the cause of symptoms.
 Don't follow a prescribed procedure that is designed to eliminate or relieve symptoms,